William Yates Atkinson

-William Yates Atkinson (November 11, 1854 – August 8, 1899) was an American politician who served as the governor of the U.S. state of Georgia from 1894 to 1898.
+William Yates Atkinson (November 11, 1854 – August 8, 1899) was an American politician who served as the 55th governor of Georgia from 1894 to 1898.

 Early life

 Atkinson was born in the Oakland community in Meriwether County, Georgia, on November 11, 1854.
 He graduated from the University of Georgia with an LL.B in 1877.
 He married Susan Cobb Milton, granddaughter of Florida Governor John Milton, in 1880.

 Political life

 After graduating from the University of Georgia, Atkinson began practicing law in Newnan.
 Atkinson was the solicitor of the Coweta Superior Court circuit.
 He then represented Coweta County as a member of the Georgia House of Representatives (1886–94), where he was the speaker, or presiding officer, during the last two years.
 As a state representative, he introduced a bill that established the Georgia Normal and Industrial College, which later became Georgia College and State University in Milledgeville, Georgia.
 He was also the Georgia Democratic Party state chair from 1890 to 1892.